ait-cs-IaaS/ansible-logstash/README.md

 ## Defaults

-The default config will start a logstash accepting input from beats and outputting them to a elasticsearch instance.
+The default config will start a logstash accepting input from beats without any filters and outputs.
 ```yaml
 logstash_beats_port: 5044
 logstash_elasticsearch_host: "http://localhost:9200"